daveRendon/DevCamp/HOL/java/01-developer-environment/README.md

 1. `incidentapi.....:` App service for running the API service that provides a REST API to the web applications.

-1. `javaapp....:` App service for running the Java appliation when deployed to the cloud.
+1. `javaapp....:` App service for running the Java application when deployed to the cloud.
 If you are not using Java in the labs, you can safely delete this.

-1. `nodejsapp....:` App service for running the Node.js appliation when deployed to the cloud.
+1. `nodejsapp....:` App service for running the Node.js application when deployed to the cloud.
 If you are not using Node.js in the labs, you can safely delete this.

+---
 ## Summary

 In this hands-on lab, you learned how to: